ljdelavega/cursor_rules_template/README.md

 ### 2. Project Documentation as Memory (`docs/` & `tasks/`)
 The AI uses these files as its primary source of truth for the project's goals, status, and technical details.

-*   **`docs/product_requirement_docs.md`**: The Product Requirement Document (PRD).
-Defines the project's purpose, features, and scope.
-*   **`docs/architecture.md`**: The System Architecture Document.
-Outlines the system's design, components, data flow, and technology stack.
-*   **`docs/technical.md`**: The Technical Specifications.
-Details the development environment, libraries, coding conventions, and technical constraints.
+*   **`docs/architecture_docs.md`**: The System Architecture and Technical Specifications Document.
+Outlines the system's design, components, data flow, technology stack, development environment, coding conventions, and technical constraints.
+*   **`docs/product_requirement_docs.md`**: The Product Requirements Document (PRD).
+Describes the product's purpose, features, users, and overall functionality.
 *   **`tasks/tasks_plan.md`**: The task backlog and project progress tracker.
 *   **`tasks/active_context.md`**: Captures the immediate focus of development, recent decisions, and next steps.